 Epidemiologic factors (eg, prone sleeping position and lower socioeconomic status)

-Infants at increased risk for SIDS include term infants who have had an ALTE, premature infants of low birth weight, infants of substance-abusing mothers, and infants with apnea of infancy.
+Infants at increased risk for SIDS include term infants who have had a BRUE, premature infants of low birth weight, infants of substance-abusing mothers, and infants with apnea of infancy.

 To identify which risk factors are specific for SIDS, rather than characteristic of postneonatal deaths in general, data were reviewed on 11,734 infants.
 In this population, 649 deaths had been attributed to SIDS, and 1221 postneonatal deaths had been attributed to other causes.
 Factors examined included the following: